redhat-cip/dci-dev-env/README.md

     docker exec -it dci-dev-env_ansible_1 bash -c 'cd tests; ./run_tests.sh'

-### swift container
+### Swift Container

-If you want to enable the swift storage for the api:
+If you want to enable the `swift` storage for the API:

     docker-compose -f dci.yml -f dci-swift.yml build
     docker-compose -f dci.yml -f dci-swift.yml up -d

-Swift is exposed on the non-standard port 5001.
+`Swift` is exposed on the **non-standard port `5001`**.
 If you want to interact with it, you can use your local `swift` client.

     source dci-swift/openrc_dci.sh
     swift upload fstab /etc/fstab
     swift list

-### doc container
+### Documentation Container

-This container generates dci documentation.
+This container generates DCI documentation.

-If you want to generate the dci documentation run the container:
+Use the following command to generate the doc:

     docker-compose -f dci.yml -f dci-extra.yml run doc

+### Contribute

+You will need to install `docker-compose` and `git-review`:

+    pip install -U -r requirements.txt